Pedestrian Attribute Recognition: A Survey

 \subsection{New Designed Loss Functions}

-In recent years, there are many loss functions have been proposed for deep neural network optimization, such as (Weighted) Cross Entropy Loss, Contrastive Loss, Center Loss, Triplet Loss, Focal Loss.
+In recent years, there are many loss functions have been proposed for deep neural network optimization, such as (Weighted) Entropy Loss, Contrastive Loss, Center Loss, Triplet Loss, and Focal Loss.
 Researchers also design new loss functions for the PAR, such as WPAL \cite{zhou2017weakly}, AWMT \cite{mmhe2017adaptively}, to further improve their recognition performance.
-It is an very important direction to study the influence of different loss functions for PAR.
+It is a very important direction to study the influence of different loss functions for PAR.